MEET THE Foster SCHOLARS

 Fresno Pacific University

-Dr. Kizzy Lopez has worked in higher education for 13 years in academic and student affairs as a champion for educational equity for underserved students, particularly those who have experienced foster care or homelessness.
-Dr. Lopez currently serves as an Assistant Professor in Social Work at Fresno Pacific University.
+Dr. Kizzy Lopez has worked in higher education for 15 years in academic and student affairs as a champion for educational equity for underserved students, particularly those who have experienced foster care or homelessness.
+Dr. Lopez currently is an Assistant Professor in Social Work at Fresno Pacific University.
+She is also a Student Success Coach at Clovis Community College and Co-owner/Evaluator of Equity Research & Evaluation Consulting, LLC.

 As a practitioner, Dr. Lopez led the effort to create a campus-based program for foster and homeless youth at Fresno State known as the Renaissance Scholars Program (RSP).
 This program was designed to increase college access and graduation rates for foster and homeless youth attending the university.
-Dr. Lopez was the founding coordinator and served in this role for 10 years.
+She was the founding coordinator and served in this role for 10 years.
 During that time, she served over 200 students, developed innovative services and practices that increased student retention and graduation rates.
+Currently, Dr. Lopez serves as the national co-chair for the Community on Homelessness and Foster Care, under the Socioeconomic and Class Issues in Higher Education Knowledge Community within NASPA-Student Affairs Administrators in Higher Education.

 As a scholar, Dr. Lopez is a speaker on educational equity, foster care, and race.
 She is a TEDx speaker on the topic, The Trauma of Being Black in Foster Care.
 Dr. Lopez has co-authored publications focused on strategies to support college-going foster youth, including Transitional-Age Foster Youth: Getting Them Into and Through College and forthcoming Fostering Success: Supporting College-Going Foster Youth on Campus.
 She has been previously recognized for her contributions and received Fresno Black Magical Woman, Fresno’s Heroes Unmasked Award, Rosa Parks Award, Child Advocacy Award, and Diversity and Social Justice Advocate Award.
 Dr. Lopez earned a doctorate in higher education leadership from Azusa Pacific University and her master’s degree in Educational Counselor (emphasis in K-12) and bachelor’s degree in Interdisciplinary Studies from National University.